 Lobstering is the largest, most valuable fishery in the state and defines many of Maine’s coastal communities.
 Indeed, our shoreline scenery, economy, and cultural identity would be very different without Homarus americanus, the American lobster.
 Sadly, unless we take action to stop the carbon pollution that causes global warming, we could find out just how different life in Maine could be.

-Global Warming Threatens Maine Lobsters
+Climate Change Threatens Maine Lobsters

 It takes five to seven years for a lobster to grow to a legal size for harvesting.
 They grow by shedding their old shell and growing a new one to accommodate growth.
 This usually happens in mid- to late-summer, but warming waters in the Gulf of Maine are believed to be causing an earlier shed, which can cause problems for the usual flow to market.
-Global warming threatens lobsters in other ways, too.
+Climate change threatens lobsters in other ways, too.

 Rising temperatures in the Gulf of Maine caused by global warming have put our ocean’s ecosystem on a path that could cause serious harm to lobster populations, and that would have a dire effect on Maine’s vital lobstering industry.